Travel & conservation company, since 1991

 © Andre Botha

-A total of 65 vultures of various ages as well as a single adult tawny eagle were found dead at various locations on the scene.
+A total of 65 vultures of various ages and a single adult tawny eagle were found dead at various locations on the scene.
 This included African white-backed (globally endangered), hooded (globally endangered) and Cape (globally vulnerable, regionally endangered, near-endemic) vultures.
-Many of the birds were adults of breeding age which will have severe consequences and cause the loss or break-up of several breeding pairs at this, the early stage of the breeding season.
+Many of the birds were adults of breeding age, which will have severe consequences and cause the loss or break-up of several breeding pairs at this early stage of the breeding season.

 vultures poisoning